TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Watch out to *not* automatically autosave when we auto-redirect post-project load
+    - (since we do after successful redirects normally)
+    - Shouldn't happen because we'll always be at autosave post-load
+    - However we might invoke rebuild_pathed_resources on replace's undo which would trigger an autosave on a "saved" instead of autosave, deleting the autosave
+        - there is force_autosave called so it's not checking for any other conditions

+- I say when the project loads, do not redirect.
+Only report missing ones.
+    - Remember auto-redirect is a special action because it changes state.
+    - *Nah, that will be counterintuitive because someone might redirect when the game's off and they'll see the game didn't redirect it right away.*
+    - We might rebuild on undo/redo of the replace command.

+- Then with autosaves
+    - For when we can still switch between autosaved and last saved..
+        - ..Just rebuild filesystem gui once to show factual file state
+            - and pass it as argument to rebuild pathed resources in both before and after
+            - we could also rebuild it after each undo/redo
+    - Now after any command is posted, the other is invalidated
+        - If last saved was selected then autosave obviously would be anyway
+            - but can still be retrieved because we won't autosave unless redirects dirtied state
+                - we could disable autosaving too at this point
+                - it probably makes no sense at all to autosave at any point while we're still at these two revisions
+    - After that, resources pool will never be directly assigned to.
+        - So we don't have to worry about ids being invalidated in other commands.
+        - From now on the only ops on resources will be additive existentially.
 - Let's start again
     - First consider the smallest working model
         - No autosaves, just one session